okeeffed/developer-notes/manual/System-Design/Glossary.md

 SQL databases use SQL (structured query language) for defining and manipulating the data, which is very powerful.

 In a NoSQL database, queries are focused on a collection of documents.
 Sometimes it is also called UnQL (Unstructured Query Language).
 Different databases have different syntax for using UnQL.

+#### Scalability

+In most common situations, SQL databases are vertically scalable, i.e., by increasing the horsepower (higher Memory, CPU, etc.) of the hardware, which can get very expensive.
+It is possible to scale a relational database across multiple servers, but this is a challenging and time-consuming process.

+On the other hand, NoSQL databases are horizontally scalable, meaning we can add more servers easily in our NoSQL database infrastructure to handle a lot of traffic.